bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 doesn't give you license to be selfish or entitled.
 You can use it to help people rather than just using it for attention and fame.

-Helen has a character arc over the course of the movie to &mdash; she starts on the opposite end of the spectrum, being so overly- protective of their own special abilities as to deny them completely.
+Helen has a character arc over the course of the movie too &mdash; she starts on the opposite end of the spectrum, being so overly- protective of her family's normalcy as to deny their specialness completely.

-Her arc is more along the lines of learning "not to hide your lamp under a bushel."
+Her arc is more along the lines of learning not to "hide your lamp under a bushel."
 And while it's true that while both sides of the argument (Dash and Bob vs. Helen) move toward the middle by the end of the film, I think Dash and Bob have moved more than halfway toward